IP-CAM/DTCO-Bitcoin-Payment-Module-for-Opencart-v.1.5.6.x/README.md

 #
 Released by DTCO.

-This plugin development relies BitPay for OpenCart open-source was able to complete.
+This module development relies BitPay for OpenCart open-source was able to complete.